cautious-explorers/cautious_explorers/README.md

 # discreet_explorers
-This repository contians code and data files for the main figures in the manuscript "Discreet explorers generate more future academic impact".
+This repository contians code, data and front-end files for the main figures in the manuscript "Discreet explorers generate more future academic impact".

 <!-- # dataset: